kanewaltman/CM-web/docs/components/ui/widget-container.md

 # Widget Container

-The `WidgetContainer` component is a crucial integration point between our application's UI components and the GridStack v11.3.0 layout system.
-It provides a standardized wrapper for all widgets in the dashboard.
+The `WidgetContainer` component is a presentational component that provides a consistent UI structure for all widgets in the dashboard.
+It works in conjunction with GridStack v11.3.0 but does not directly manage layout or state.

 ## Implementation